thomas2x/thomas2x/README.md

 My current focus is on the basics of html, css, and javascript.

-Outside of work and school, I'm an arduino hobbyist and I'm excited to say I'm working on a compost monitoring system!
+Outside of work and school, I enjoy camping and running :)

 <!---